accentor/api/README.md

 Once you've done this, you can always run a local server with `rails server`

+If you use nix on your local machine, you can also use the devShell provided by [`flake.nix`](./flake.nix).

 ## Help

 Have a question?
 You can ask it through [GitHub